-- Contact between penis and the vulva, or penis and anus.
+- Contact between the penis and the vulva, or penis and anus.

 - Contact between mouth and vulva, mouth and penis, or mouth and anus.

-- The penetration of the anal or genital opening of other person.
+- The penetration of the anal or genital opening of another person.
 It can be done by a hand, finger or by any object.